Halloween LSAT Flaws are Spooky Stuff

 - Advice on Logical Reasoning, LSAT

 Halloween is just around the corner.
-It’s a holiday best associated with C-cast horror movies, miniature ghouls and goblins crowding the streets, and excessive sugar-fueled hallucinations, ones that may seem completely removed from your LSAT study, but, as you may be noticing after completing lesson 6 (which you can go through for free when you sign-up for our Online Anytime Course free trial), flawed reasoning is everywhere, and this haunted holiday is no exception.
+It’s a holiday best associated with C-cast horror movies, miniature ghouls and goblins crowding the streets, and excessive sugar-fueled hallucinations, ones that may seem completely removed from your LSAT study, but, as you may be noticing after completing lesson 6 (which you can go through for free when you sign-up for our Self-Paced Course free trial), flawed reasoning is everywhere, and this haunted holiday is no exception.
 So, to help you get in the holiday spirit, let’s analyze some of the most prevalent Halloween flaws.

 See if you can spot the flaws in the following arguments: